How to clean pruning shears – expert tips for tools that look as good as new

 Having the right backyard storage for your garden tools can also be an effective way to prevent them getting dirty in between uses.

-How often should you clean and sharpen pruning shears?
+How often should you clean pruning shears?

 'Pruning shears should ideally be cleaned after every use,' says Drew Swainston, a former professional gardener and content editor for Homes & Gardens.
 'Wipe any soil, sap or debris off the shears to both keep them in prime condition for use and also to combat potentially spreading disease around your plants.
-This can be as simple as scrubbing them in soapy water.
+This can be as simple as scrubbing them in soapy water.'

 How can you get rid of sap from pruning shears?